inria-thoth/cyanure_gpu/_sources/welcome.rst.txt

 You can either install with:

- `conda install -c conda-forge cyanureGPU`
+ `conda install -c conda-forge cyanure_gpu`

  or

- `pip install cyanureGPU`
+ `pip install cyanure_gpu`

-You can also install cyanureGPU from the sources.
+You can also install cyanure_gpu from the sources.

 .. image:: logo-inria-scientifique-couleur.jpg
    :width: 35%